 You will need to dig out the area, lay down about 6 inches of gravel, tamp it down, and then cover with landscaping fabric.

 One of the main decisions to make before the installation of your flagstone patio is mortar versus sand.
-After you put down the, you are going to put down sand to raise the area up to a depth that will put your stone at grass level.
+After you put down the landscape fabric, you are going to put down sand to raise the area up to a depth that will put your stone at grass level.

 If you are setting an area that you want smooth, like a floor, or you want a tidy look on your path, then you want to do concrete and mortar.
 Eventually, in 10 years or so, you will have to repair the mortar, so keep that in the back of your mind.